 - Not as water repellent as porcelain, but not as expensive as porcelain.

 - Can damage easier in areas with larger temperature fluctuations.

 - Not recommended for outdoor shower areas.

 Terracotta tiles are really becoming the hot new material in 2017.
-We are seeing this earthy look reemerge in counter tops for kitchens and flooring in the home.
+We are seeing this earthy look reemerge in counter tops for kitchens and flooring in the home, which you can see if you click site.
 One of the spaces that terracotta works really well in is the bathroom.
 The great thing about this material is that it introduces a sense of warmth and history to any space.
 Terracotta is in the clay family just like ceramics and porcelain, but is kiln fired at the lowest temperature of this group.
 Depending on the shape in which the tile is cut and the other materials and decor within your bathroom, you can take terracotta stylistically from eclectic to modern.

 - Terracotta repels water.